Robert Stieglitz

 Sergey Shtikhlits (born 20 June 1981), best known as Robert Stieglitz, is a German former professional boxer who competed from 2001 to 2017.
 He held the WBO super-middleweight title twice between 2009 and 2014, and the European light-heavyweight title from 2016 to 2017.
-Stieglitz also challenged twice for world titles in 2007 and 2015.

 Early life

 Stieglitz is part of the German diaspora that exists in Russia, and his original surname of Shtikhlits is a Russified version of the German surname Stieglitz, which he now uses.
 He himself has said that, even when living in Russia, he always felt foreign and he felt German.
 Stieglitz went to live in Germany as soon as he got the chance.

 Amateur career

 Stieglitz had an amateur record of 80 wins and 10 losses.

 Professional career

 After accumulating a record of 31-1, Stieglitz then suffered his second loss to Mexico's Librado Andrade in eight rounds at the Morongo Casino Resort & Spa, Cabazon, California in an IBF super-middleweight title eliminator.
 Stieglitz won the vacant WBC International super-middleweight title on December 9, 2008 in Sölden (Austria) to previously unbeaten Lukas Wilaschek.